njh/dennet/README.md

 | 6          | orange       | Ground       |
 | 7          | white/brown  | Return: A    |
 | 8          | brown        | Return: B    |

+By having two pairs of RS-485 signals on each cable, it allows us to create a physical network with a star topology, but in which electrically it is still a bus topology, which is what RS-485 requires.

+### Gateway

+The gateway (node 0) is at both the beginning and end of the RS-485 bus.
+The RS-485 transceiver should be connected to Flow A and B.
+A 100 Ω termination resistor should be connected to Return A and B.

+### Nodes

+Other nodes should connect Flow and Return together, close to the RS-485 transceiver.

+### Hubs

+Hubs are passive devices that chain a series of ports together, so that the Return of one port is connected to the Flow of the next port.

+Any unused ports will require a RJ-45 plug connected into them, which connects Flow A to Return A and Flow B and Return B together.